FredrikOseberg/react-anim-kit/README.md

 #### Description

 AnimateHeight component will wrap any content and automatically adjust the height of it's containing div.
 It takes a bool to know whether or not it should change.
-This is because componentDidUpdate will check based on this value what the last state is to avoid infinite rendering.

 ```
     const { open } = this.state